Board of Director Biographies

 Doris Gray is a senior contract manager for Avnet, Inc. She holds a BA from Duke University and a Juris Doctor from George Washington University Law School.
 Her career has covered the broad spectrum of all areas of contracts: commercial, international, and government (state, local, and federal), including participation in claims before GAO and the Board of Contracts Appeals.
 She has been awarded the President’s Award by the sponsors of the Black Engineer of the Year Award, the CEO Award by Motorola, and the 2009 NCMA Outstanding Fellow Award.

 She is a member of NCMA’s Phoenix Thunderbird Chapter, where she has served in many positions during her 30-year NCMA membership.
 She is an NCMA Fellow, a Certified Commercial Contract Manager (CCCM), and Chairperson for her Chapter's Fellows.
 She has also been a speaker at chapter workshops and national conferences, served as a Contract Management Leadership Development Program (CMLDP) mentor, and has been published in Contract Management Magazine, and led the local CCCM certification training.
-She has also served at the national level on the Professionalism Advocacy Committee and the faculty of the CMLDP.
+She has also served at the national level on the Chapter Development, Governance, and Professionalism Advocacy committees and the faculty of the CMLDP.

 William S. Kaplan, CPCM, Fellow—Director